 - I want to win my case.
 What is your record at trial? [select here]

-To recover damages as a result of an accident or medical malpractice in Maryland you must have suffered an injury to your person or property as the result of someone else's negligence.
+To recover damages as a consequence of an accident or medical malpractice in Maryland you must have suffered an injury to your person or property as the result of someone else's negligence.
 In other words, the person or company who caused the harm must be at fault for your accident.
-In product liability cases, it may be the the defendant is strictly liable for your injuries.
+In product liability cases, it may be the defendant is strictly liable for your injuries.

 If I was injured in an accident that was from the fault of someone else, how are my damages calculated?
 (FAQ)